Biography according to Mayakovsky. Mayakovsky's death: the poet's tragic finale

 Vladimir Mayakovsky and Lilya Brik.
 Photo: mayakovskij.ru

-In 1928-1929, Mayakovsky wrote the satirical plays The Bedbug and The Bath.
-Both premieres took place at the Meyerhold Theater.
-The poet was the second director, he oversaw the design of the performance and worked with the actors: he read fragments of the play, creating the necessary intonations and placing semantic accents.
+In 1928–1929, Mayakovsky wrote the satirical plays Bedbug and Bathhouse.
+Both premieres were held at the Meyerhold Theatre.
+The poet was the second director, he followed the design of the performance and worked with the actors: he recited fragments of the play, creating the necessary intonations and placing semantic accents.

 Both plays caused a stir.
-Some viewers and critics saw in the works a satire of bureaucracy, while others - a criticism of the Soviet system.
-"Bath" was put on only a few times, and then banned - until 1953.
+Some viewers and critics saw in the works a satire on the bureaucracy, while others - criticism of the Soviet system.
+"Banya" was staged only a few times, and then banned - until 1953.

-The loyal attitude of the authorities towards the "main Soviet poet" was replaced by coolness.
+The loyal attitude of the authorities to the "main Soviet poet" was replaced by coolness.
 In 1930, for the first time, he was not approved to travel abroad.
-Official criticism began to violently attack the poet.
+Official criticism began to fiercely attack the poet.
 He was reproached for satire in relation to phenomena allegedly defeated, for example, the same bureaucracy, and bureaucratic delays.
-Mayakovsky decided to hold an exhibition "20 years of work" and present the results of his many years of work.
+Mayakovsky decided to hold the exhibition "20 Years of Work" and present the results of his many years of work.
 He himself selected newspaper articles and drawings, arranged books, hung posters on the walls.
 The poet was assisted by Lilya Brik, his new beloved actress Veronika Polonskaya and an employee of the State Literary Museum Artemy Bromberg.

-On the opening day, the guest room was overcrowded.
+On the day of the opening, the hall for guests was packed.
 However, as Bromberg recalled, none of the representatives of literary organizations came to the opening.
-And there were no official congratulations to the poet on the 20th anniversary of his work either.
+And there were no official congratulations of the poet on the twentieth anniversary of his work either.

-I will never forget how in the House of Press at the exhibition of Vladimir Vladimirovich "Twenty Years of Work", which for some reason was almost boycotted by "big" writers, we, several people from Smenovites, literally spent days on duty near the stands, physically suffering from how sad and stern A large, tall man walked with his face across the empty halls, with his hands behind his back, walking back and forth, as if expecting someone very dear and more and more convinced that this dear person would not come.
+I will never forget how in the House of Press at the exhibition of Vladimir Vladimirovich "Twenty Years of Work", which for some reason was almost boycotted by "great" writers, we, several Smenovites, were literally on duty for days near the stands, physically suffering from how sad and strict A large, tall man, with his hands behind his back, walked up and down the empty halls with his face, as if waiting for someone very dear and becoming more and more convinced that this dear person would not come.

-The lack of recognition was compounded by personal drama.
+Non-recognition was exacerbated by personal drama.
 Vladimir Mayakovsky, in love with Polonskaya, demanded that she leave her husband, leave the theater and live with him in a new apartment.
-As the actress recalled, the poet then arranged scenes, then calmed down, then again began to be jealous and demand an immediate decision.
+As the actress recalled, the poet either made scenes, then calmed down, then again began to be jealous and demand an immediate solution.
 One of these explanations became fatal.
-After the departure of Polonskaya, Mayakovsky committed suicide.
-In his dying letter, he asked the "comrade government" not to leave his family: “My family is Lilya Brik, mother, sisters and Veronika Vitoldovna Polonskaya.
-If you give them a bearable life, thank you. ".
+After Polonskaya left, Mayakovsky committed suicide.
+In his suicide letter, he asked the "comrade government" not to leave his family: “My family is Lilya Brik, mother, sisters and Veronika Vitoldovna Polonskaya.
+If you give them a decent life, thank you.”.

-The vulgarity, without challenging it in life, challenged it in death.
-But lively, agitated Moscow, alien to petty literary disputes, stood in line to his grave, not organized in this queue by anyone, spontaneously, recognizing by itself the unusualness of this life and this death.
-And lively, agitated Moscow filled the streets on the way to the crematorium.
-And the lively, agitated Moscow did not believe his death.
-He still does not believe.
+Vulgarity, not contesting it in life, challenged it in death.
+But lively, agitated Moscow, alien to petty literary disputes, stood in line at his coffin, not organized by anyone in this line, spontaneously, by itself recognizing the unusualness of this life and this death.
+And lively, excited Moscow filled the streets on the way to the crematorium.
+And lively, agitated Moscow did not believe his death.
+Still does not believe.

-The fatal shot that Veronika Polonskaya heard, leaving the room on the Lubyanka, the poet's last affection, sounded on April 14, 1930 ...
+The fatal shot that the last affection of the poet, Veronika Polonskaya, heard when leaving the room on Lubyanka, sounded on April 14, 1930 ...

-The death of Mayakovsky at the thirty-seventh year of life caused many questions from his contemporaries.
-Why did the genius, beloved by the people and the Soviet regime, "the singer of the revolution" voluntarily passed away?
+Mayakovsky's death at the age of thirty-seven raised many questions from his contemporaries.
+Why did the genius, beloved by the people and the Soviet government, "singer of the revolution" voluntarily die?

-There is no doubt that it was a suicide that happened.
-The results of an examination carried out by criminologists 60 years after the death of the poet, confirmed that Mayakovsky shot himself. authenticated what had been written two days earlier.
-The very fact that the note was drawn up in advance speaks in favor of the deliberation of this act.
+There is no doubt that it was suicide.
+The results of an examination conducted by criminologists 60 years after the death of the poet confirmed that Mayakovsky shot himself. established the authenticity of what had been written two days earlier.
+The very fact that the note was drawn up in advance speaks in favor of the thoughtfulness of this act.

 When Yesenin passed away three years earlier, Mayakovsky writes: “It is not difficult to die in this life.

-Making life much more difficult. " With these lines, he gives a bitter assessment of the escape from reality by means of suicide.
+Make life much more difficult."
+With these lines, he puts a bitter assessment of escaping from reality with the help of suicide.
 About his own death, he writes: "... this is not a way ... but I have no way out."

-We will never know the exact answer to the question that broke the poet so badly.
-But the voluntary death of Mayakovsky can be partly explained by the events preceding his death.
-In part, the poet's choice reveals his work.
-The famous lines from the poem "Man", written in 1917: "And the heart is eager for a shot, and the throat is raving with a razor ..." - speak for themselves.
+We will never know the exact answer to the question of what broke the poet so much.
+But Mayakovsky's voluntary death can be partly explained by the events preceding his death.
+In part, the choice of the poet reveals his work.
+The famous lines from the poem "Man", written in 1917: "And the heart is eager for a shot, and the throat is raving with a razor ...", speak for themselves.

 In general, Mayakovsky's poetry is a mirror of his nervous, contradictory nature.
-His poems are full of either almost adolescent enthusiasm and enthusiasm, or bile and bitterness of disappointment.
+His poems are full of either almost teenage delight and enthusiasm, or bile and bitterness of disappointment.
 This is how Vladimir Mayakovsky was described by his contemporaries.
-The same main witness to the poet's suicide writes in his memoirs: “In general, he always had extremes.
+The same main witness to the poet's suicide writes in her memoirs: “In general, he always had extremes.
 I do not remember Mayakovsky ... calm ... ".

 The poet had many reasons to draw the last line.
-Married Lilya Brik, the main love and muse of Mayakovsky, all her life approached and moved away from him, but never belonged to him entirely.
+Married Lilya Brik, the main love and muse of Mayakovsky, all her life approached and moved away from him, but never completely belonged to him.
 Long before the tragedy, the poet had already flirted with his fate twice, and the reason for this was an all-encompassing passion for this woman.
-But then Mayakovsky, whose death still worries minds, remained alive - the weapon misfired.
+But then Mayakovsky, whose death still worries the minds, remained alive - the weapon misfired.

-Serious health problems that began due to overwork and severe flu, the deafening failure of the play "Bath" in March 1930, the parting from which the poet asked to become his wife ...
-All these life collisions, indeed, blow after blow seemed to be preparing Mayakovsky's death.
-Kneeling in front of Veronica Polonskaya, persuading her to stay with him, the poet clung to the relationship with her, like a saving straw.
+Serious health problems that began due to overwork and severe flu, the deafening failure of the play "Bath" in March 1930, parting with which the poet asked to become his wife ...
+All these life collisions, indeed, blow after blow, seemed to be preparing Mayakovsky's death.
+Kneeling in front of Veronika Polonskaya, persuading her to stay with him, the poet clung to his relationship with her like a saving straw.
 But the actress was not ready for such a decisive step as a divorce from her husband ...
 When the door closed behind her, a revolver with a single bullet in the clip put an end to the life of one of the greatest poets.

 I

 Since the time of Plutarch, the productivity of comparative biographies has been noticed.
-Indeed, the easiest way to explain is by comparing two persons, because "everything is cognized in comparison."
-It is most productive, however, to find couples who are in opposition to each other, and it is even better if they are contemporaries and people of the same culture.
-If we take Russian literature of the 20s of the last century, these are undoubtedly Mayakovsky and Bulgakov.
+Indeed, it is easiest to conduct a presentation by comparing two persons, for "everything is known in comparison."
+The most productive, however, is to find couples who are in opposition to each other and even better if they are contemporaries and people of the same culture.
+If we take Russian literature of the 20s of the last century, this is undoubtedly Mayakovsky and Bulgakov.

 These are people of the same generation, of the same social origin, both were born in the provinces.
 Both lost their father early.
 Both are exceptionally talented.
-Both are sociable and beautiful - such people become the soul of society and plant their own culture of communication and thoughts around themselves.
-Both are, so to speak, "lyric satirists."
+Both are sociable and beautiful - such people become the soul of society and plant their own culture of communication and thoughts around them.
+Both are, so to speak, "lyro-satirists."

-But one of them rejected Russian culture and built his life on its denial and even overthrowing, and the second considered it his life task to be its successor.
+But one of them rejected Russian culture and built his life on its denial and even overthrow, and the second considered it his life task to be its successor.

 II

 Mayakovsky knew only one foreign language - Georgian.
-He spoke it well enough, but learned it as a child, that is, by itself.
-Paradoxical as it may seem, exceptional philological abilities can make it difficult to consciously learn languages. verbal forms are memorized "creatively".
+He spoke it quite well, but learned it as a child, that is, by itself.
+Paradoxically, exceptional philological abilities can make it difficult to consciously study languages, because. verbal forms are remembered "creatively".
 Ignorance of foreign words and grammar is replaced by their invention.
 Chekhov, Bunin and Gorky were completely incapable of languages, and this despite the fact that all three lived abroad for a long time.

-It is believed that the Mayakovskys come from semi-mythical "Zaporozhye Cossacks", such references in nine cases out of ten are a lie.
-The so-called "Little Russian nobility" comes from the children of priests, shopkeepers, soldiers and the like, who were established in the order of lists in the nobility in spite of the real nobility of the Western Territory, that is, the Polish gentry.
-Having received the nobility at the beginning of the 19th century, all these people subsequently claimed that they were nobles in the 18th century and even in the 17th, but the documents were "lost."
-At the same time, the noble, in their opinion, ancestors were either invented or taken from among famous historical characters, often by the consonance of names.
+It is believed that the Mayakovskys are descended from the semi-mythical "Zaporozhian Cossacks", such references in nine cases out of ten are lies.
+The so-called "Little Russian nobility" comes from the children of priests, shopkeepers, soldiers and the like, who were approved in the list order in the nobility in defiance of the real nobility of the Western Territory, that is, the Polish gentry.
+Having received the nobility at the beginning of the 19th century, all these people subsequently claimed to have been nobles in the 18th century and even in the 17th, but the documents were “lost”.
+At the same time, noble, in their opinion, ancestors were either invented or taken from among well-known historical characters, often by the consonance of names.

-Mayakovsky was born in the village of Baghdadi, near the Turkish border, in the family of a forester.
-In 1901, he and his mother moved to Kutais, where he soon entered the local gymnasium.
-At one time, his father studied at this gymnasium (he did not finish) and his uncle, his father's elder brother.
-Uncle graduated from the Forestry Institute in St. Petersburg, it was he who made patronage to his brother in the forestry department.
+Mayakovsky was born in the village of Baghdadi, not far from the Turkish border, in the family of a forester.
+In 1901, he moved with his mother to Kutais, where he soon entered the local gymnasium.
+His father (did not finish) and his uncle, his father's older brother, studied at this gymnasium at one time.
+Uncle graduated from the Forestry Institute in St. Petersburg, it was he who gave patronage to his brother in the forestry department.

 Mayakovsky in the first grade of the Kutaisi gymnasium.
-Do not suffer - the third from the left sits in the first row.
+Do not suffer - he is sitting in the first row, third from the left.

-This is Stalin's class just in case.
+This is just in case the class of Stalin.
 The contingent is generally similar.

 Mayakovsky and Stalin close-up.
 Both were desperate fighters.